Israel says 4 hostages, including Noa Argamani, rescued in Gaza operation

 "They underwent intensive training.
 They risked the lives to save the lives of our hostages.
 This is what we do in Israel," Hagari said.

+At least 94 dead Palestinians, including children, were brought to local hospitals after the raid and heavy air and ground assault, a health official said, according to the Associated Press.

+Al-Aqsa Hospital spokesperson Khalil Degran told The AP more than 100 wounded also arrived.
+AP reporters saw dozens of bodies brought from the Nuseirat and Deir al-Balah areas, as smoke rose in the distance and armored vehicles rolled by.

-Officials from the Hamas-run Gaza Ministry of Health told the Reuters news agency that at least 55 Palestinians were killed during the Israeli operation on Saturday.
-The Hamas-run government media office in Gaza said 210 Palestinians were killed and over 400 were injured.
+The Hamas-run government media office in Gaza said 210 Palestinians were killed and over 400 were injured, Reuters reported.

 Staff at Gaza's Al-Aqsa hospital were reportedly struggling to treat casualties.